 - 1970: Betty Freedan and the National Organization for Women organized a women’s strike for equality in New York City, with 20,000 women protesting the continued lack of gender equality.

 - 1975: Dr Narayan Subbarao Hardikar, a freedom fighter, journalist and Padma Bhushan, died.

 - 1977: The National Assembly of Quebec declares French the only language of Quebec.

 - 1982: NASA launches Telesat-F.

-- 1994: Battery was used for the first time to drive human heart.
+- 1994: Battery was used for the first time to drive the human heart.

 - 2002: 60,000 delegates and politicians from 174 countries around the world have come together for the latest Earth Summit in Johannesburg, South Africa.

-- 2004: The US Census Bureau reveals new figures that put the amount of poor people in the US at 35.9 million, an increase of over 1 million.
+- 2004: The US Census Bureau reveals new figures that put the number of poor people in the US at 35.9 million, an increase of over 1 million.

 - 2008: Russia recognizes the independence of Abkhazia and South Ossetia.

-- 2008: More than a week after the ceasefire in the SouthOssetia war, Russia unilaterally recognized the independence of Abkhaziland in South Asia.
+- 2008: More than a week after the ceasefire in the SouthOssetia war, Russia unilaterally recognized the independence of Abkhazia and South Asia.

-- 2010: German HIV-positive pop singer Nadja Benassa is convicted of harming a HIV-infected man who had unprotected sex with her, without knowing her status.
+- 2010: German HIV-positive pop singer Nadja Benassa is convicted of harming an HIV-infected man who had unprotected sex with her, without knowing her status.

 - 2012: Hindi film actor AK Hangal passed away.

 - 2012: 8 people died and 104 died in the city of Quebec, Canada due to the disease.